 Link to BOXWOOD BLIGHT PAGE

--Begin to Scout for Late Blight of Tomato and Potato-
+-Scout for Late Blight of Tomato and Potato-

 Any suspicious tomato or potato samples should be sent or brought to The Plant Disease Information Offfice for examination and diagnosis as soon as possible.